Best Practices for Painting Rental Properties: A Landlord's Guide

 Go with a satin or eggshell sheen.

-Flat paint isn’t durable enough for high-traffic areas like living rooms or hallways.
-Satin or eggshell provide a subtle sheen that hides imperfections well and stands up to cleaning.
-They’re a great all-purpose choice for most rooms.
+Flat paint isn’t robust enough for high‑traffic spaces like living rooms or hallways.
+Satin or eggshell hides minor imperfections and stands up to cleaning—an excellent all‑purpose choice for most rooms.

 Use a washable paint.